masoudpz/AVID-Adversarial-Visual-Irregularity-Detection/README.md

 # AVID: Adversarial Visual Irregularity Detection

-This code repository includes the source code for the [Paper](https://arxiv.org/abs/1805.09521):
+This code repository includes the source code for the [Paper](https://link.springer.com/chapter/10.1007/978-3-030-20876-9_31):

 ```
 AVID-Adversarial-Visual-Irregularity-Detection
 Mohammad Sabokrou, Masoud Pourreza, Mohsen Fayyaz, Rahim Entezari, Mahmood Fathy, Jürgen Gall, Ehsan Adeli
-ACCV 2018 : Asian Conference on Computer Vision
+ACCV'18 published paper on the springer
 ```

 The experimentation framework is based on PyTorch;Ir_Mnist Dataset is available in train_mnist as train set and test_mnist_matrix as test set.